kellerza/data-playbook/README.md

 ### Templating

 Jinja2 and JMESPath expressions can be used to create parameters for subsequent tasks.
-Jinja2 simly use the `"{{ var[res1] }}"` bracket syntax and jmespath expressions should start with the word _jmespath_ followed by a space.
+Jinja2 simply use the `"{{ var[res1] }}"` bracket syntax and jmespath expressions should start with the word _jmespath_ followed by a space.

 Both the `vars` and `template` tasks achieve a similar result: (this will search a table matching string "2" on the key column and return the value in the value column)